 The Riverside Restaurant A favourite allrounder for breakfast, lunch and evening meals.
 Very reliable chef and service with some really tasty, locally sourced food.
-Outside the peak season this place does the most amazing restaurant style Sunday Lunch.
 Cater for Gluten Free and a new vegan menu in 2020. http://www.theriversidebraunton.co.uk/

-Tambapanni, Sri Lankan Food takeaway van.
+Tambapanni, Sri Lankan street food van.
 Our favourite food choice in 2021.
-Simply heaven.
-We eat here every week!
+We eat here almost every week!
 Authentic Sri Lankan Food cooked with a passion.
-Served from their food van at Braunton Tesco and Croyde on certain days of the week (usually Friday and Saturday respectively).
-Delicate flavours, meat, veg, gluten and dairy free and Vegan options.
+Delicate flavours, meat, veg, gluten, dairy free and vegan options.
 Heaven on a plate.
-Check out their facebook page for times and days. https://www.facebook.com/tambapannicurry/
+Served from their food van at Braunton Tesco and Georgeham on certain days of the week (usually Friday and Saturday respectively), they move to Croyde at Cherry Tree Farm campsite in the middle of summer so please check out their facebook page for times and days. https://www.facebook.com/tambapannicurry/

-Thongsay Thai Take-away – tasty, good portions and very authentic – an ever growing business – we were enjoying pre-ordered take-out from their front door during lockdown and now they are on the road with a catering van currently Saturday at Tesco, but find their latest where-abouts on Facebook: https://www.facebook.com/Tthaicatering/
+Thongsay Thai street food van – tasty, good portions and very authentic – an ever growing business – we were enjoying pre-ordered take-out from their front door during lockdown and now they are on the road with a catering van currently Saturday at Tesco and Thursday at Georgeham, but find their latest where-about on Facebook: https://www.facebook.com/Tthaicatering/

-Gaining popularity for evening dishes with fresh seafood, and also a good place for a sandwich and cake at lunchtime. https://atonedining.co.uk/
+Gaining popularity for serving traditional evening dishes with a fresh fish of the day option, and also a good place for a breakfast, or sandwich and cake at lunchtime. https://atonedining.co.uk/

-The Williams Arms is the thatched pub in Wrafton – the Barnstaple side of Braunton, so about 2 miles away from The Gallery Lodges, they offer a traditional Sunday lunch carvery. http://www.williamsarms.co.uk/
+The Williams Arms is the thatched pub in Wrafton – the Barnstaple side of Braunton, so about 2 miles away from The Gallery Lodges, a long standing favourite for their carvery, they have added outdoor covered seating for this season. http://www.williamsarms.co.uk/